 The eggshell skull rule applies to accident victims with pre-existing medical conditions or physical limitations.

-It holds the party at fault in an accident responsible when the victim’s injuries are more significant than anticipated due to a pre-existing injury or a particular frailty which makes the victim more susceptible to harm.
+It holds the party at-fault in an accident responsible, even when the victim’s injuries are more significant than anticipated due to a pre-existing injury or a particular frailty which makes the victim more susceptible to harm.

 Although it may seem straightforward, the eggshell skull rule’s application can become complicated.

 You should speak with a Texas personal injury attorney as soon as possible to find out whether the eggshell rule applies to your case.

 What Is the Eggshell Skull Rule and How Does It Apply?